 Now that you know what is working, you can move forward and scrap what isn’t.
 Allocate more of your marketing budget to those campaigns bringing in the highest LTV and conversion, and let go of what’s underperforming.

 For example, maybe it’s a specific keyword or ad group that’s worth more of your budget.
 Or perhaps you’re seeing more LTV coming from mobile PPC leads than through desktop.

 All of this info will help you hone your strategies and campaigns to create ones that target exactly who you’re speaking to at exactly the right time.

-Driving quality traffic is about capturing your audience’s attention, properly retargeting to get them to return and convert, connecting all the data points together, getting visibility into what drives your highest quality leads, and leveraging this info to inform all of your digital marketing channels and budget allocation.
+Those pieces include capturing your audience’s attention, properly retargeting to get them to return and drive conversions, connecting all the data points together, getting visibility into what drives your highest quality leads, and leveraging this info to inform all of your digital marketing channels and budget allocation.

 Don’t waste your time merely driving any ol’ traffic to your site.
-By focusing on quality visitors, you can spend your time (and budget) more on what matters.
+By focusing on quality visitors and growing conversions, you can spend your time (and budget) more on what matters.